Confluent Cloud for Apache Flink¶

 - Secure public endpoints are protected by a proxy layer that prevents types of DoS, DDoS, syn flooding, and other network-level attacks.

 - A Confluent Cloud network is an abstraction for a single tenant network environment.
-Setup CC network on AWS..
+See setup CC network on AWS..

-- For AWS and Confluent Dedicated Clusters, networking can be done via VPC perring, transit gateway, inbound and outbound private link (for kafka and Flink): this is a one-way connection access from a VPC to CC.
+- For AWS and Confluent Dedicated Clusters, networking can be done via VPC peering, transit gateway, inbound and outbound private link (for Kafka and Flink): this is a one-way connection access from a VPC to CC.

 - Flink Private Networking requires a PrivateLink Attachment (PLATT) to access Kafka clusters with private networking.
-It is used to connect a client like confluent CLI, the console, the rest api or terraform and Flink.
+It is used to connect clients such as confluent CLI, the console, the rest api or terraform with Flink.
 Flink-to-Kafka is routed internally within Confluent Cloud.

 - PLATT is independant of the network type: PrivateLink, VPC peering or transit GTW.